Business Card QR Code Generator

 Do's

-- Link to a mobile-optimized landing page or profile
+- Link to a mobile-optimized landing page or professional profile

-- Use professional URLs (LinkedIn, personal website, not personal social media)
+- Use professional URLs such as LinkedIn or a personal website (not personal social media)

 - Add your company logo or professional headshot to the QR code for recognition